 so it’s got the squeaky clean tackiness of a Spin and Marty episode.
 Suburban

 dad Crenna continues to play house with wife and two kids even after all three

 start acting like emissaries from Hell (under the control of canine title

 entity ).
-Foxy villainess Martin Beswick, who – oddly – looks a lot like Tina
+Foxy villainess Martine Beswick, who – oddly – looks a lot like Tina

 Menard does in “Nevada Buckaroo”, adds some spice.
 And Tina herself is the